AbduAllahhany/Pipeline-stalls-reduction-techniques/README.md

 # 🚀 Simulation of Pipeline Stalls Reduction Techniques

 A simulation project that models and analyzes Enhance a 5-stage pipeline simulator (from Assignment 1) to implement and analyze techniques for reducing control hazards using RAS,BTB and branch prediction, with a focus on understanding and solving challenges that arose during development.

-**Course Name:** ELE336 - Computer Architecture
-We extend our sincere gratitude and appreciation to Dr. May Salama for her exceptional supervision and dedication throughout the Computer Architecture course.
-Her clear explanations, continuous support, and insightful guidance greatly enriched our learning experience.

 ---

 ## 📚 Table of Contents